"Awful Changes": The Reality of Environmental Crises & the Nature of Science

 - Accurately employ understanding of logical fallacies and critical thinking skills in evaluating truth claims.

 - Effectively distinguish between scientific and non-scientific approaches to the understanding of the natural world.

 - Identify how environmental changes of the past affected the inhabitants of the planet.

-- Write webpages using html code, upload them to a University server, and maintain their personal website.
+- Write webpages using html and css code, upload them to a University server, and maintain their personal portfolio.

 The Final Grade is the algebraic sum based on the numerical grades.

-Service Day and Metro Scavenger Hunt are given either full points (for completion of the assigned project) or none (for non-completion or disruptive activity).
-Each general quiz is graded on a 8 point scale (one per correct answer).
-Other projects are assigned grades based on the following grade scale:
+Some assignments are given either full points (for completion of the assigned project) or none (for non-completion or disruptive activity).
+Each general quiz is graded on an 8 point scale; the final quiz is on a 20 point scale.

 - Pre-Course Knowledge Survey (5%): In order to assess the effectiveness of the Science & Global Change program in teaching concepts related to our key themes, we survey the incoming cohort to see their pre-existing knowledge about climate change issues.
 This will be done online on ELMS during the first week of classes.
 Our goal is to see what you already know; thus, there is every expectation you will score poorly on it.
 DO NOT PANIC!
 Your grade for this is based on participation, not on your answers.

-- General Quizzes (15%): Six quizzes are given throughout the semester.
-The lowest quiz grade is automatically dropped: this includes quizzes missed for unexcused absences.
+- General Quizzes (10% total): Six quizzes will be taken, of which the lowest grade will automatically be dropped.
 Quizzes missed due to unexcused absences cannot be made up.